-Haverhill Housing Authority is a public housing agency in Haverhill, Massachusetts that participates in the Section 8 Housing Choice Voucher program.
-As of April 18th, 2019, Haverhill Housing Authority has 1 waiting lists that are open now or opening soon.
+Haverhill Housing Authority is a Public Housing Agency in Haverhill, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of October 20th, 2019, Haverhill Housing Authority has 1 waiting lists that are open now or opening soon.

 Haverhill Housing Authority serves Haverhill.